A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 August, 1973 - June 29, 1975

-Mike Adams' career started on the overnight shift at WINF Manchester, CT.
-He then played the periphery of the Springfield market at WAQY and WACE.
+Mike Adams was born in Pittsburgh but grew up in Manchester, CT where be began his radio career on the overnight shift at WINF at the age of 19.
+A Connecticut School of Broadcasting graduate, he played the periphery of the Springfield market at WAQY and WACE.
 Not surprisingly, Dale Denver was an airname assigned by WPOP management.

-He later played oldies at WRCQ in Farmington, CT before becoming program director of a station in Portland, ME.
+He later played oldies at WRCQ in Farmington, CT before becoming program director of WLOB in Portland, ME.
 He returned to Springfield at WHYN and WMAS, then back to Hartford at WHCN (off air in sales) and as morning man at WCCC.
-He later moved to several stations in Boston where he hosted a sports call-in program on New England Cable News, as well as a radio show at WWZN.
+Next, it was back to Springfield for another crack at WAQY.
+Mike's first foray into television was at Hartford's WFSB TV in 1985.
+Mike later moved to several stations in Boston where he hosted a sports call-in program on New England Cable News, as well as a radio show at WWZN.
+His 23-year run at WEEI in Boaston came to an end in June 2016.
+Check out his personal website.

 audio: June 29, 1975